-Aging populations, the migration of youth to urban areas and shifting economies are just some of the challenges facing many small communities in Canada.
-If we fail to identify and address these trends now, our small towns – and the resources, values and cultures they hold – will continue to shrink and potentially fade.
-A newly launched Pan-Canadian literacy and essential skills initiative is hoping to find potential solutions to the challenges of strengthening rural Canada.
+News | Posted: June 2, 2014Small and rural communities across Canada are integral to our environment, our cultural fabric and provide the essential natural resources for cities and suburbs to grow - yet across the country, many rural and remote communities are struggling to survive.
+Aging populations, the migration of youth to urban areas, diminished human capital and shifting economies are just some of the challenges facing many small communities in Canada.
+If we fail to identify and address these trends now, our small towns – and the resources, values and cultures they hold – will continue to fade.